chmike/securecookie/README.md

 The secure cookie value encoding and decoding functions of this package need 0 heap allocations.

+The benchmarks were obtained with release v0.4.
+Subsequent release may alter the benchmark results.

 ## Qualitative comparison

 The latest version was updated to put the security in line with the Gorilla